Functional Application of Evidence Based Practice in Individuals Following Brain Injury

 At the end of this course, all participants will be able to:

-- Identify neuroanatomical pathology related to clinical presentation in patients with brain injury
+- Identify neuroanatomical pathology related to clinical presentation

 - Identify primary and secondary effects of brain injury